Self-Guided Tour Sign #17 - Railroads

 For more detailed information, continue reading below.

 Railroads had transformed most of the rest of the United States beginning in the 1840’s, some forty years earlier.
-By the 1870’s, much of the eastern, midwestern, and southern U.S. was honeycombed with railroads connecting all the major cities and most of the smaller towns.
+By the 1870’s, much of the eastern, midwestern, and southern U.S. was honeycombed with railroads connecting all the major cities and many of the smaller towns.
 Even the great transcontinental railroads connecting the West Coast with the rest of the U.S. had been completed beginning in the 1860’s, some twenty years earlier.

-However, even by the mid-1880’s, the very rough mountain terrain of the West Coast, combined with the smaller population here, meant that railroad construction would be expensive and there would not be a lot of rail traffic to pay for the expensive construction.
+However, the very rough mountain terrain of the West Coast, combined with the smaller population here, meant that railroad construction would be expensive and there would not be a lot of rail traffic to pay for the expensive construction.
 Beginning as early as the 1850’s, there were a few rail lines in California’s Central Valley to the south, and in the 1860’s, a few rail lines were built in Oregon near Portland.
 However, there was no rail connection between California and the Pacific Northwest.

 It was not until the 1870’s that funding could be raised just to begin the expensive, difficult task of connecting California with Oregon and the Pacific Northwest.

-Initially organized as the “California & Oregon Railroad Company” in California, surveying and railroad construction crews started working from California’s Central Valley north (and in Oregon, the “Oregon Central Railroad” began surveying and building from Portland south).
+Initially organized as the “California & Oregon Railroad Company” in California, surveying and railroad construction crews started working from California’s Central Valley north--and in Oregon, the “Oregon Central Railroad” began surveying and building from Portland south.
 Crews coming from Portland at first had an easier time following the Willamette River and other Oregon river valleys.
 Construction coming from the south up the twisty and steep Sacramento River Canyon was especially difficult as dozens of bridges and tunnels had to be created for the railroad.
 In addition, construction through the rugged Siskiyou Mountains straddling the California-Oregon border was going to be challenging.

 Work proceeded very slowly, both coming south from Portland and coming north from California.
 Despite the fact that work on the line had started in the early 1870’s, it took some twelve or thirteen years for the work to reach as far north as today’s Delta, California (about 30 miles south of the Park), and as far south as today’s Ashland, Oregon.
 Stagecoaches carried passengers between these two places.